proxmox/proxmox-backup/docs/tape-backup.rst

 drive.
 That way you can run several backup jobs in parallel, or run restore jobs while the other dives are used for backups.

+Also consider that you need to read data first from your datastore (disk).
+But a single spinning disk is unable to deliver data at this rate.
+We meassured a maximum rate about 100MB/s in practive, so it takes 33 hours to read 12TB to fill up a LTO8 tape.
+So if you want to run your tape at full speed, please make sure that the source datastore is able to delive that performance (use SSDs).

 Terminology
 -----------